grafana/developer-advocacy/projects/Visualize CSV/README.md

-# Visualize any CSV File with Grafana
+# Visualize any CSV Data with Grafana

 Getting started with Grafana requires a basic understanding of how dashboards, datasources, and queries work.
 In this post, we'll go through a complete worked example of using Grafana to visualize any CSV file anywhere on the web.